NullVoxPopuli/rfcs/text/0000-explicit-dependency-injection.md

 appInstance.lookup(MyClass);
 ```

-This will be most handy for decorators or other common abstractions that desire to interact with services (such as the router or store), but have direct access to them from the component or route context.
+This will be most handy for decorators or other common abstractions that desire to interact with services (such as the router or store), but only have direct access to them via a component or route context.

 On the `Registry`, there already exists a reference to the class definition when registering an entry to the container.